-The Registrar’s Office determines whether or not a non-nursing class can be transferred into the University.
-If you have a question about a nursing course that was taken, the department will need to see a copy of the syllabus to determine if we will accept that course.
+The Registrar's Office determines whether or not a non-nursing class can be transferred into the University.
+For nursing course transfer, please see the 'Procedure for Transfer Admissions' policy in the current BSN Handbook.

-Appointments for tutoring can be made in Room 306A of Crisp Hall.
+Appointments for tutoring can be made in Room 217 of Crisp Hall.
 Please, call Josh Naeger, Secretary in the Nursing Department at 573-986-6413, or, email him at email@example.com, if you have any questions.

 In addition, University Tutorial Services provides tutoring through Learning Assistance Programs and Student Support Services.
 They are located in the University Center, Room 206 and can be reached at firstname.lastname@example.org.
 On the SEMO site, they can be found at www.semo.edu/academic-support-centers/lap.